The cause of high prices

 If you can afford to, you should try to pay for your car insurance in a lump sum rather than paying monthly.
 Insurers usually impose steep interest charges if you pay monthly, so you can make significant savings by paying upfront.

-You can get more tips on how to lower your car insurance premiums or find more information specific to your particular age in our guide to car insurance for young drivers.
+For more tips on how to lower your car insurance premiums or find more information specific to your particular age in our guide to car insurance for young drivers.